Provider Dependency Injection

 Recommended:

-method or widgets that should dynamically respond to state changes.
+Use in the build method or widgets that should dynamically respond to state changes.

 Comparison

-Method | Rebuilds Widget? | Use Case |
+| Method | Rebuilds Widget? | Use Case |

-Provider.of<T>(context) | ✅ / ❌ (based on listen ) | General-purpose access |
+Provider.of<T>(context) | ✅ / ❌ (based on listen) | General-purpose access |

 context.read<T>() | ❌ No | Call methods / read values without rebuild |